computational-linguistics-class/computational-linguistics-class.github.io/homework/transformers/transformers.md

 The current state-of-the-art models for a variety of natural language processing tasks belong to the **Transformer Family**, which are models based off of the Transformer architecture.
 The Transformer can be thought of as a big feed-forward network, with some fancy bells and whistles such as the attention mechanism.
 You might be wondering: why are we moving back to serial networks after such successes with RNNs and LSTMs?
 It turns out that although recurrent models are naturally poised to handle sequences as inputs, their non-serial nature makes them difficult to train in a distributed/parallel fashion.
 This means that serial networks can be trained faster, unlocking new orders of magnitude of data to use as training data.
 Some examples of notable state-of-the-art Transformer based models are Google's BERT, and in this homework, Open AI's GPT-2.

 ## OpenAI’s GPT Model
-However, OpenAI experimented with removing the encoder part of the network, leaving a decoder-only model.
-In 2018, they released a very impressive language model named **GPT**, which stands for *Generative Pre-Training* as the model makes heavy use of **Transfer Learning**.
-Recall that Transfer Learning is using knowledge gained from one problem (or training setting), and apply it to another area or domain.
-Finally in 2019, OpenAI released the model’s scaled-up **1.5 billion parameter** successor: **GPT-2**.
+OpenAI experimented with removing the encoder part of the network, leaving a decoder-only model.
+In 2018, they released a very impressive language model named **GPT**, which stands for *Generative Pre-Training* as the model makes heavy use of **transfer learning**.
+Recall that transfer learning is using knowledge gained from one problem (or training setting), and applying it to another area or domain.
+In 2019, OpenAI released the model’s scaled-up **1.5 billion parameter** successor: **GPT-2**.
 To create such a large model, OpenAI crawled and released a new dataset named **WebText**, which consists of 40 GB of high-quality, human verified text.
 The researchers also utilized efficient representation schemes such as Byte-Pair Encoding, which serves as a middle-layer between word-level and character-level representations.
 The result is an extremely impressive language model - so good that OpenAI didn’t release the trained model along with the paper in fear of individuals using it for malicious purposes.

 ### Generation Ability